 Secondly, a study by the U.S. Centers for Disease Control and Prevention discovered that 72% of dog bite fatalities were from non-Pit Bull breeds.
 Since the 1980s, we have feared Pit Bulls, and since fear makes for good viewership, most media outlets are more likely to cover Pit Bull related incidents than those involving other breeds.

-If your family is looking for a new furever furiend, you may think those cuts and scratches on that sad Pit Bull in the corner means they are vicious and used to killing.
+If your family is looking for a new furever furiend, you may think those cuts and scratches on that sad Pit Bull in the corner means they are vicious and used to fighting.
 But the sad fact is that it’s far more likely that dog was abused by its owners, hit by a car, or been attacked while loose on the street, and is dreaming of a loving family and safe home.

-Since Pit Bulls are still a pupular breed in America, they are often overbred by irresponsible or illegal dog breeders, which leaves many puppies homeless.
-Other dogs who may have been bred for the pit are often thrown away because they aren’t aggressive, and end up in shelters looking for a home.
+Since Pit Bulls are still a pupular breed in America, they are often overbred by irresponsible dog breeders, which leaves many puppies homeless.
+Other dogs who may have been bred for the pit are often thrown away because they aren’t aggressive, and often end up in shelters looking for a home.
 Add to that fact that Pit Bull dogs are not known to be naturally aggressive to people, and you’ve got a sad story of a down on their luck breed.